-With development of access control in MULTICS and Unix in the 1970s. passwords were adapted to protect sensitive data and computational resources.
-MULTICS protected passwords by storing them in hashed form, a practice invented by Roger Needham and Mike Guy at the University of Cambridge in the 1960s.
-Robert Morris's and Ken Thompson's seminal 1979 treatment of password security25 described the evolution toward dedicated password hashing and salting via the crypt() function, along with the first analysis of dictionary attacks and brute-force guessing.
+With development of access control in MULTICS and Unix in the 1970s, passwords were adapted to protect sensitive data as well as computational resources.
+MULTICS protected passwords by storing them in hashed form, a practice invented by Roger Needham and Mike Guy at The University of Cambridge in the 1960s.
+Robert Morris' and Ken Thompson's seminal 1979 treatment of password security [26] described the evolution toward dedicated password hashing and salting via the crypt() function, along with the first analysis of dictionary attacks and brute-force guessing.

 A decade later, the 1988 Morris Internet worm demonstrated the vulnerability of many systems to password guessing.
-Administrators adapted by storing password hashes in more heavily protected shadow password files24 and, sometimes, proactively checking user passwords for guessability.35
+Administrators adapted by storing password hashes in more heavily protected shadow password files [24] and, sometimes, proactively checking user passwords for guessability [35].

-With the mid-1990s advent of the World Wide Web and e-commerce, early attempts were made to replace passwords with public-key cryptography via secure sockets layer (SSL) client certificates or the competing secure electronic transaction (SET) protocol.
+With the mid-1990s advent of the World Wide Web and e-commerce, early attempts were made to replace passwords with public-key cryptography via secure sockets layer (SSL) client certificates or the competing secure electronic transactions (SET) protocol.
 Ultimately, managing certificates and private keys client-side proved too burdensome and a market never developed.
 Instead, secure connections on the Web almost universally rely on one-way authenticated SSL.
 Servers are authenticated by a certificate at the SSL layer, while users are left to prove their identity later with no explicit protocol support.
 Text-based passwords entered in HTML forms in exchange for HTTP cookies have become the dominant, albeit never formally specified, protocol for user authentication.

 As Web-based services proliferated, usability problems arose that had not existed for system passwords.
 Resetting forgotten passwords, previously a manual task for IT support staff, was automated through email, creating a common central-point-of-failure for most users.
-The increased number of accounts held by individual users scuttled the assumption of dedicated passwords per account, and password reuse became commonplace.
-Phishing grew into a major concern, but antiphishing proposals requiring protocol or user-interface changes failed to gain adoption.
-Instead, the primary countermeasure involves blacklists of known phishing sites and machinelearning classifiers to recognize new phishing sites as they arise.16
+The increased number of accounts held by individual users scuttled the assumption of dedicated passwords per account and password re-use became commonplace.
+Phishing grew into a major concern, but anti-phishing proposals requiring protocol or user-interface changes failed to gain adoption.
+Instead, the primary countermeasure involves blacklists of known phishing sites and machine learning classifiers to recognize new phishing sites as they arise [16].

 Attempts to make a dedicated business out of authentication in the consumer space have failed consistently.
-While there has long been interest in deploying hardware tokens as a second factor, standalone tokens (such as RSA SecurID) have seen limited deployment outside enterprise environments, likely due to the cost of tokens relative to the value of free online accounts.
+While there has long been interest in deploying hardware tokens as a second factor, standalone tokens (such as RSA SecurID) have seen limited deployment outside of enterprise environments, likely due to the cost of tokens relative to the value of free online accounts.
 Microsoft Passport and OpenID, among many attempts to offer single sign-on for the Web, have failed to gain mass adoption.

-The widespread availability of smartphones may be changing the equation, however, as in the early 2010s a number of online services, including Facebook, Google, and Twitter deployed free smartphone applications to act as a second factor based on the emerging time-based one-time password (TOTP) standard.27 Other services send codes via short message service (SMS) as a backup authentication mechanism.
-A few services have offered dedicated tokens as a second factor, typically in environments at greater risk of fraud (such as eBay and World of Warcraft).
+The widespread availability of smartphones may be changing the equation, as in the early 2010s a number of online services, including Facebook, Google, and Twitter, deployed free smartphone applications to act as a second factor based on the emerging time-based-one-time-pad (TOTP) standard [27].
+Other services send codes via short message service (SMS) as a backup authentication mechanism.
+A few services have offered dedicated tokens as a second factor, typically in environments at greater risk of fraud (such as eBay or World of Warcraft).